Summer New Zealand Cash fund performance summary as at 28 February 2025.

 Fund returns are calculated net of fund charges, trading expenses and accrued tax for a New Zealand resident individual paying tax at the Prescribed Investor Rate identified above.

-Summer Cash (the fund) delivered a net (after fees but before tax) return of 0.35% for the month of January.
-For the 12 months to the end of January, the fund delivered a net return of 5.56%.
+Summer New Zealand Cash (the fund) delivered a return after fees and before tax of 0.30% for the month of February and for the 12 months to the end of February Summer New Zealand Cash delivered a return after fees and before tax of 5.47%.

-The fund invests mostly into the Enhanced Cash Fund managed by Octagon Asset Management, the fund characteristics and the remainder of this commentary relate to the Enhanced Cash Fund.
+The fund invests mostly into the Enhanced Cash Fund managed by Octagon Asset Management, the fund characteristics, and the remainder of this monthly commentary, relate to the Enhanced Cash Fund.

-The main positive contributor to performance for the month was the fund's yield to maturity, while short-dated bonds held by the fund had a mixture of capital gains and losses for the month.
+The main positive contributor to performance for the month was the fund's yield to maturity, thanks to the fund's combination of commercial paper and short-dated bonds (both fixed and floating rate), with limited contribution from capital gain over the month.

 This is not a recommendation to buy or sell any financial product and does not take your personal circumstances into account.
 All opinions reflect our judgement on the date of communication and may change without notice.
 Past performance is not a reliable guide to future performance.
 We recommend you take financial advice before making investment decisions.
 We have prepared this web page in good faith based on information obtained from other sources, but we do not guarantee the accuracy of that information.
 We do not make any representation or warranty (express or implied) that this web page is accurate, complete, or current and to the maximum extent permitted by law disclaim any liability for loss which may be incurred by any person relying on this web page.